-(Note: the singular form of dice is die–but it sounds funny to talk about one die.)
+(Note: the singular form of dice is die, but it is also acceptable to use dice as a singular form.)

-What if I told you that the number four was also “showing”?
+What if I told you that the value of another number that was also “showing”?
 Can you deduce what number is on top from those two pieces of information?

 How much information do you need in order to deduce what number is on top?